doobeh/flask-lister/README.md

 All we're essentially doing is saying if someone tries to access the domain on the unsecured port then redirect them over to the `https://` connection.
+Lets restart nginx so it can read in the new configuration:

+    sudo service nginx restart

 Let's Encrypt's certificates last for three months— so just remember to rerun the command when you get close to that date.
-You'll need to restart nginx when you get the new certificate (`sudo service nginx restart`).
+You'll need to restart nginx when you get the new certificate.